Vladeta-Milosavljevic/Catering/README.md

 php artisan key:generate
 ```

-* Or run this command and copy the key to the APP_KEY= line in the .env file
+* Or run this command and copy the key from the terminal to the APP_KEY= line in the .env file
 ```
 php artisan key:generate --show
 ```